 You must submit an update through the OBI System if there are material changes to your OBI (e.g., a private investment has been liquidated, the scope of an outside business activity has materially changed).
 For more information on private investments, refer to the Employee Trading and Investing InfoPage.
 For more information on outside business activities, refer to the Outside Activities InfoPage.
 Additional detail can also be found in the Global Employee Trading, Investing and Outside Business Activities Policy, the WM Outside Business Activities Policy and the WM Private Investments Policy.

 Your personal trading and investing must not result in legal, business or ethical conflicts with Morgan Stanley or our clients, or otherwise appear improper.
 In particular, you must not:

-You, your spouse/domestic partner and certain family members must follow the Global Employee Trading and Investing Policy and any applicable employee trading policies for your business unit or region, which are available here.
+You, your spouse/domestic partner and financial dependents must follow the Global Employee Trading, Investing and Outside Business Activities Policy and any applicable employee trading policies for your business unit or region.
+(Applicable Wealth Management employees must follow the WM Employee Trading Policy and the WM Private Investments Policy.)
 These policies address, among other things, preclearance requirements and restrictions on trading certain types of securities or other financial instruments, engaging in certain types of strategies and maintaining certain types of accounts.
 Additional restrictions apply to transactions in Morgan Stanley securities:

 Generally, you must maintain all employee securities accounts at Morgan Stanley (consistent with local law) and in the region in which you are located.
 An account is treated as an employee securities account if: